 Building Listing helps in acknowledging and understanding shared history.
 Listing marks and celebrates a building's special architectural and historic interest, and its setting.
 There are several categories of Listing that are broadly: Grade I buildings are of exceptional interest, sometimes considered to be internationally important; only 2.5% of listed buildings are Grade I. Grade II buildings are particularly important buildings of more than special interest; just 5.5% of listed buildings are Grade II.
+Grade II buildings are Grade II.
 Grade II buildings are nationally important and of special interest; 92% of all listed buildings are in this class.
 In England there are over 374,000 listed building entries on the register.

-There is also a proposed Conservation Area for the Village core under consideration the details of which can be found opposite.
+Part of the Village core has been designated a Conservation Area the details of which can be found on pages 23 and 24.
 A Conservation Area is one that is of special architectural interest that has a character or appearance which has merit in being preserved and enhanced.